fortrabbit/help/docs/tls-errors.md

 ---

 We provide free Let's Encrypt certificates for all domains.
 Additionally you can install your own.
-Read more about the HTTPS options with the [main article](/https).
+Read more about the HTTPS options in the [main article](/https).

 ### Review certificates in the browser

-To troubleshoot TLS/SSL issues, it's often helpful a certificate in the browser.
+To troubleshoot TLS/SSL issues, it's often helpful to view the certificate in the browser.
 In Chrome and Firefox you can:

 1. open https://www.{{domain}}.com/ < make sure to use https not http
 2. click on the lock icon